ellisonpyon/cs1302-latin-squares/README.md

     should be refactored to include propor looping constructs and/or broken up into smaller methods to improve readability.

-* **Javadoc Documentation (25 points):** Each method and class needs to be documented using Javadoc comments.
+* **Javadoc Documentation (25 points):** All methods and classes needs to be documented using Javadoc comments.
 At the very least, your comment should provide a description of the method's functionality in the first sentence of the comment.
-This sentence needs to be a gramatically correct English sentence with proper punctuation.
+This sentence needs to be a grammatically correct English sentence with proper punctuation.
 Further description can be provided in subsequent sentence.
 The basic formatting of Javadoc blocks is as seen in this example:
   ```java